Socially and Economically Disadvantaged Definitions in Small Business

 Women Are Presumed to Be Included Under the Act

 For example, a woman-owned business must be majority owned and/or operated by women.
-You can read more about the Small Business Administration's requirements for a business/business owner being regarded as economically disadvantaged on the SBA's Website.
+Additional information about the Small Business Administration's requirements for a business/business owner being regarded as economically disadvantaged is on the SBA's website.